 Adventist Chaplaincy and The Papal Visit in September 2015

-I am personally proud of pastor Barry Black, Rear Admiral of the US Navy and the first Black Chaplain to serve the US senate and also frequents the Houses of Congress.
+I am personally proud of pastor Barry Black, Rear Admiral of the US Navy and the first Black Chaplain to serve the US Senate, and also frequents the US Congress.
 After all, I have visited his home and from time to time attend church with his wife, where she currently serves as an elder of that congregation.
-For those of you who may not this man of distinction, here is a snippet: “Rear Admiral Barry C. Black, USN (Ret.) (born November 1, 1948) is the 62nd Chaplain of the United States Senate.
+For those of you who are not aware of this man of distinction, here is a snippet of his bios: “Rear Admiral Barry C. Black, USN (Ret.) (born November 1, 1948) is the 62nd Chaplain of the United States Senate.
 He was elected to this position on June 27, 2003, becoming the first African American and the first Seventh-day Adventist to hold this office.”

 “In addition to opening the Senate each day in prayer, Chaplain Black’s duties include counseling and spiritual care for the Senators, their families and their staffs, a combined constituency of six thousand people.
 Chaplain Black’s days are filled with meeting Senators about spiritual and moral issues, assisting Senators’ staffs with research on theological and biblical questions, teaching Senate Bible study groups, encouraging such groups as the weekly Senate Prayer Breakfast, and facilitating discussion and reflection small groups among Senators and staff.”